heronwood/heronwood.github.io/governance.md

 ---

 <div class="notice">
-  The Heronwood Estates HOA Board received a request to amend the HOA governing documents to ban the discharge of certain fireworks within the Heronwood Estates HOA boundaries. <a href="{% link governance/proposed-fireworks-amendment.md %}">Read more…</a>
+  <p>The Heronwood Estates HOA Board received a request to amend the HOA governing documents to ban the discharge of certain fireworks within the Heronwood Estates HOA boundaries. <a href="{% link governance/proposed-fireworks-amendment.md %}">Read more…</a></p>
 </div>

 ## Governing Documents